colinaut/alpinejs-plugin-simple-validate/README.md

 * The magic functions isRequired and makeRequired have been removed.
 You can check if the field is required by using `$validate.data('name').required`
 * Added some customization options for targeting parent element and placement of error message.
 * 1.7.2: checks for validity on init, incase values are already set due to browser back button, value, or x-model.
-* 1.7.3: fix for x-validate mods on multiple forms on the same page; code clean up.
+* 1.7.3: fix for x-validate mods on multiple forms on the same page; date defaults to yyyy-mm-dd format; and code clean up.

 ## Simple Usage